The 2014 APS Annual General Meeting is being held in conjunction with the 2014 APS Annual Conference held at Hotel Grand Chancellor, Hobart, Tasmania.

 The APS has the following system for collection of proxy nominations:

 The Governance Committee of the Board reviews voting processes annually after the AGM to ensure that processes meet with best practice guidelines and whether or not alternatives need be investigated for future years.
-This process is rigorous and in compliance with Corporations Act 2011 (C'th) requirements.
+This process is rigorous and in compliance with the requirements of the Corporations Act 2001 (C'th).

 The proxy form issued by the APS specifically states that a member nominating a proxy directs the proxy to vote 'as he/she thinks fit'.
 If you would like your Proxy to vote for or against a particular motion to be put to the meeting, please speak to your Proxy directly about your wishes to ensure that you nominate a Proxy who shares your voting preferences.